Medical Doctor, Scientific Explorer, Photographer & Writer

 Realizing knowledge and a sense humour weigh nothing, Alex travels light, armed only with a stethoscope and curiosity for life.

 Aged 30 years, he has lived, worked and travelled through over 70 countries and has led and worked as an expedition medic to many expeditions in remote areas of the world, providing onsite advice and support.
 He based in UK where he works as an acute care doctor.

 Alex is the youngest of four children.
 His parents, both retired Professors of Cancer Research, combined the best of both English and Indian family heritage, instilling their passion and love for art and science.
 His eldest brother is also a doctor, whilst his sister is an accomplished artist (www.natashakumar.co.uk) and his closest brother is a film-maker.

 After wriggling free from the restriction of his school years, he spent the next year living in Nepal teaching English, at the time of the tragic massacre of the Nepalese Royal Family.
 He later graduated with a Medical Degree from Guy’s, King’s & St. Thomas’ in London, following numerous medical placements including in India, Israel, Shetland and the Amazon.
 He also holds a first class honours degree in International (Public) Health.

 Since a young age, he has been fascinated by life in the Polar regions.

-Alongside holding extensive experience in Polar Medicine, he holds a special research interest in snake bite- having bared witness to its devastating effects on communities in Asia, Africa and South America.
+Alongside holding extensive experience in Polar Medicine, he holds a special research interest in snake bite- having witnessed its devastating effects to communities in Asia, Africa and South America.